-B. Acoustic-Based Features
+A. Acoustic-Based Features

-Based on our observation that linguistically-derived units had limited predictive power (to be explored more fully in Section IV), we hypothesized that words with similar acoustic properties will result in similar error rates.
-One possibility to exploit this behavior is to cluster words with similar acoustic properties and average their associated error rates.
+Based on our hypothesis that words with similar acoustic properties will result in similar error rates, one possibility to predict the quality of a search term is to cluster words with similar acoustic properties and average their associated error rates.
 We explored two ways to do this based on their acoustic and phonetic properties.
 For an acoustic-based distance algorithm, the criterion used was a Euclidian distance in the acoustic space.
 The acoustic space is constructed from features vectors based on a concatenation of standard MFCC features (with derivatives and acceleration components) and duration (Young et al., 2006; Davis & Mermelstein, 1980),